Two Step Beach at Honaunau Bay Overview

-An incredible turquoise bay along the Big Island’s western side, Honaunau Bay (or Two Step) is among the best places in all of Hawaii to enjoy world-class snorkeling among impressive coral reefs and lava rock pathways.
+An incredible turquoise bay along the Big Island’s western side, Honaunau Bay (or Two Step Beach / Pae’a) is among the best places in all of Hawaii to enjoy world-class snorkeling among impressive coral reefs and lava rock pathways.
 Two Step is also a renowned scuba diving location for beginners and experts.
 There is a sandy area on the north side of the bay where the local dive shops teach new divers and you often see groups of divers setting out on adventures into the deeper waters of the bay from the two-step entry.
-Although not always present, there is a good possibility of swimming with dolphins in the deeper waters of Honaunau Bay.
+Although not always present, there is a good possibility of seeing dolphins in the deeper waters of Honaunau Bay.

 Pu’uhonua O Honaunau National Historical Park

 I recommend going to the park first (they open at 7am) and then heading over to Two Step for a nice swim to cool off.
-There aren’t any facilities at the beach area (just a portable potty) so you won’t be able to shower and change easily to go to the historic city later and they ask you not to use their restrooms at the park to clean up after snorkeling.
-Keep in mind that this is a historical site with religious significance so wearing swimwear without proper coverups isn’t appropriate.
+There aren’t any facilities at the beach area (just a porta-potty) so you won’t be able to shower and change easily to go to the historic city later and they ask you not to use their restrooms at the park to clean up after snorkeling.
+Keep in mind that this is a historical site with religious significance so wearing swimwear without proper coverups or visiting while dripping wet isn’t appropriate.

 If you’re heading to the bay to snorkel, instead of driving into the National Park parking lot, make a right turn on the small one-way street about a block before you reach the park gate and head toward the ocean.
-Parking can be an issue, as there are only a few spots so you will probably have to park along the road.
+Parking can be difficult, as there are only a few spots so you will probably have to park along the road or try to get in the $5 lot.
 With limited spots, it’s a good plan to get there early before the crowd arrives.
+Just make sure you don’t block any driveways along the road and take it very slow as this is a residential street.

 Honaunau Bay typically becomes overcast in the afternoon resulting in lower marine life visibility, so we suggest morning as the best time to go ‘two-stepping’.
 There isn’t a sandy beach area at Honaunau, just a smooth pahoehoe, lava rock ledge where visitors can set up chairs and towels.
-This ledge meanders along the water line, making for a great spot to put on your snorkel gear as well as creating the famous Two Step (Pae’a) entry point into the water.
+This ledge meanders along the water line, making for a great spot to put on your snorkel gear as well as creating the famous Two Step entry point into the water.
 If you’re looking for a more traditional beach, visit our complete Big Island Beaches guide to learn more about other great beaches on Hawaii Island.
+Please make sure to wear only reef safe sunscreen into the ocean or, even better, wear a sun shirt for protection.

 Although it is a fairly sheltered bay with generally great snorkeling conditions, if the surge is rough it can make entering and exiting the water dangerous so, you might want to come back another time.
 You will notice the ocean surge ascending and descending, so coordinate your entrance and exit into the water with the tide to make departing the water easier.
 As you exit, turn around, seated and slide onto the closest step to gain stability against the surge’s motion.
 There can be sea urchins in some of the holes within the rocks, so be careful where you put your hands and feet.

-Up close to the shore are shallow coral areas, perfect for beginning snorkelers.
-You will see multiple fish here, and some healthy and diverse coral in around 10-15 feet of water.
+Up close to the shore are shallow coral areas, perfect for watching fish.
+You will see many schools of fish here, and some healthy and diverse coral in around 10-15 feet of water.
 On the south side of the bay are some small canyons created by ancient lava flows running into the bay.
 This is where we most often spot Hawaiian green sea turtles swimming along the coral reef canyons and channels.
-The north side of the bay is a bit deeper and has some interesting coral formations nice schools of tropical fish and the diving area we mentioned before.
+Remember that they are endangered species and you must maintain at least 10 feet of distance between you and them.
+Never chase or harass the sea life, it disrupts their feeding and mating and can negatively impact their health and the overall wellbeing of the population.
+The north side of the bay is a bit deeper and has some interesting coral formations, nice schools of tropical fish and the diving area we mentioned before.

 Honaunau Bay Amenities